 Psychological Skills Training for GRIT

-It is a combination of passion and perseverance or stamina that makes high achievers special.
-That is what has been defined as Grit (1).
-Grit is more about stamina than about intensity.
+It is a combination of passion, perseverance, and stamina that makes high achievers special.
+This combination of traits is what has been defined as Grit (1).
+Grit is more about stamina than intensity.

-- How Gritty Are You?
-We have validated tests to assess your passion/perseverance and tools to help you build up the different areas necessary.
-We assess interest, your knowledge of deliberate practice, purpose and hope.
+At Eliana Cohen Psychology, we have validated tests to assess your passion and perseverance, as well as the tools to help you build up the different areas.
+We assess interest, your knowledge of deliberate practice, purpose, and hope.

-Finally, A fun example can be found in the biography of Winston Churchill.
-We think of him as the first performance psychologist as he developed a method for himself to deliver the perfect speech.
+Finally, A fun example of grit can be found in the biography of Winston Churchill.
+We think of him as the first performance psychologist, as he developed a method for himself to deliver the perfect speech.
 He worked arduously on all those areas, practice, memorization, and improvisation.

-Self-awareness and Emotional Intelligence go hand in hand but are different concepts requiring different types of training.
+Self-awareness and emotional intelligence go hand-in-hand, but are different concepts requiring different types of training.
 Self-awareness is typically enhanced with talk therapy and mindfulness training.
-Emotional Intelligence has a different training path and both complement each other.
-Please follow us on FaceBook for more information on the effects of mindfulness in changing the brain’s ability to focus and be in the moment leaving behind self-doubt and obsessive ruminations.
+While emotional intelligence has a different training path than self-awareness, both aspects complement each other.
+Please follow us on social media for more information on the effects of mindfulness in changing the brain’s ability to focus and be in the moment, and contact Eliana Cohen Psychology in Toronto to schedule an appointment.

 - Duckworth, A. (2016).
 Grit the power of passion and perseverance.
 Toronto: Collins.